IvanUkhov/blog/_drafts/2021-01-25-dirichlet-process.md

 indistinguishable from the one of the data.
 As $$\lambda$$ gets larger, the prior gets stronger, and the estimate gets shrunk toward it.

+The above model has a serious limitation: it assumes a discrete probability distribution for the data-generating process, which can be seen in the prior and posterior given in Equation (1) and (2), respectively, and it is also apparent in the decomposition given in Equation (3).
+In some cases, it might be appropriate; however, there is arguably more situations where it is inadequate, including the running example.

 # Mixing prior

-The model discussed in the previous section has a serious limitation: it assumes a discrete probability distribution for the data-generating process, which can be seen in the prior and posterior given in Equation (1) and (2), respectively, and it is also apparent in the decomposition given in Equation (3).
-In some cases, it might be appropriate; however, there is arguably more situations where it is inadequate.

 Instead of using a Dirichlet process as a direct prior for the given data, it can be used as a prior for mixing distributions from a given family.
 The